kach/nearley/README.md

     not_a_letter -> [^a-zA-Z]

+The `.` character can be used to represent "any character".

 ### Other

 For more intricate postprocessors, or any other functionality you may need, you can include parts of literal JavaScript between production rules by surrounding it with `@{% ... %}`:

     @{% var makeCowWithString = require('./cow.js') %}
     cow -> "moo" {% function(d) {makeCowWithString(d[0]); } %}

+Note that it doesn't matter where you define these; they all get hoisted to the top of the generated code.

 Using a parser
 --------------